 The financial statements have been prepared on a going concern basis.
-Having regard to the letter of support from Suzion Energy Limited, the ultimate parent, to Suzion Energy A/S and its subsidiaries, the direct parent, and the going concern uncertainty disclosed in Note 1, we consider that there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+Having regard to the letter of support from Suzlon Energy Limited for the next 12 months from the date of this report, and the going concern uncertainty disclosed in Note 1(f), we consider that there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.